pitzcarraldo/reduxible/README.md

 ##### `errorContainer: component`

 A React Component that renders a response when it does not succeed.
-If this is empty, Application will return a raw error response with string.
+If this is empty, Application will return a raw error stack with string.

 ##### `devTools: component`

 A [Redux DevTools](https://github.com/gaearon/redux-devtools) Component.
 It returns a result of createDevTools of Redux DevTools like [this](https://github.com/gaearon/redux-devtools/blob/master/examples/todomvc/containers/DevTools.js).
 And devTools must have a function called `composers` that returns DevTools.instrument() and debug-session.
-See [this example](https://github.com/Pitzcarraldo/reduxible-example/blob/develop/src/universal/helpers/DevTools.js).
+See [this example](https://github.com/Pitzcarraldo/reduxible-example/blob/master/src/universal/helpers/DevTools.js).

 ##### `routes: object`